lucyvk/ovarian_cancer_spatial/Data/data_readme.txt

 tma_info.csv - outcome information and clinical/immunohistochemical attributes linked to unique tma ids

-cell_table.csv - expression levels across identified cells used for cell phenotyping
+cell_table.csv - expression levels across identified cells used for cell phenotyping (see cell_table_README for column definitions)

 Tables used in regression and prediction analysis with generated features: mibi_table_main.csv - for main text results